shopwp/www/wp-content/plugins/redirection/readme.txt

 * Another database change.
 Please backup your data

 == Changelog ==

+= 2.7.3 - 26th August 2017 =
+* Fix an import regression bug

+= 2.7.2 - 25th August 2017 =
+* Better IE11 support
+* Fix Apache importer
+* Show more detailed error messages
+* Refactor match code and fix a problem saving referrer & user agent matches
+* Fix save button not enabling for certain redirect types

+= 2.7.1 - 14th August 2017 =
+* Improve display of errors
+* Improve handling of CSV
+* Reset tables when changing menus
+* Change how the page is displayed to reduce change of interference from other plugins

+= 2.7 - 6th August 2017 =
+* Finish conversion to React
+* Add WP CLI support for import/export
+* Add a JSON import/export that exports all data
+* Edit redirect position
+* Apache config moved to options page
+* Fix 410 error code
+* Fix page limits
+* Fix problems with IE/Safari

+= 2.6.6 =
+* Use React on redirects page
+* Use translate.wordpress.org for language files

+= 2.6.5 =
+* Use React on groups page

+= 2.6.4 =
+* Add a limit to per page screen options
+* Fix warning in referrer match when referrer doesn't exist
+* Fix 404 page showing options
+* Fix RSS token not regenerating
+* 404 and log filters can now avoid logging
+* Use React on modules page

+= 2.6.3 =
+* Use React on log and 404 pages
+* Fix log option not saving 'never'
+* Additional check for auto-redirect from root
+* Fix delete plugin button
+* Improve IP detection for Cloudflare

 = 2.6.2 =
 * Set auto_detect_line_endings when importing CSV